 However, the known risk factors for coccyx pain include:

-- Being female: females are 5 x more likely to suffer from coccyx pain
+- Being female: females are 5 x more likely to suffer with coccyx pain

 - Rapid weight loss due to the loss of cushioning around the coccyx (Lirette et al 2014)